gilch/hissp/docs/tutorial.rst

 Hissp's lambdas have a simplified format designed for metaprogramming.
-When the parameters tuple [#LambdaList]_ starts with a colon, then all parameters are paired.
+When the parameters tuple [#LambdaList]_ starts with a colon, then all parameters are pairs.
 Hissp can represent all of Python's parameter types this way.

 .. code-block:: REPL